CharlesCNorton/Voevodsky-Theory-Motives/readme.md

-# Formal Solution to Voevodsky’s Theory of Motives
+# Towards a Formal Solution of Voevodsky’s Theory of Motives

 **By:** Charles Norton & GPT-4